awsdocs/amazon-chime-user-guide/doc_source/screen-share.md

 If you're sharing your entire screen on your Windows or macOS desktop app, one or multiple attendees can request keyboard and mouse control of your desktop by choosing **Share**, **Request Shared Control**\.
 For more information, see [Requesting Desktop Control](remote-control.md)\.

 **Note**
-The Amazon Chime web app supports screen sharing on Chrome browsers for Windows, macOS, and Linux desktops with the installation of an extension\.
-To install the extension, initiate screen sharing in the Amazon Chime web app, and follow the installation prompts\.
+The Amazon Chime web application supports screen sharing on Google Chrome and Mozilla Firefox browsers for Windows, macOS, and Linux desktops without requiring a plugin or extension\.
+If you installed the Amazon Chime screen share extension for Google Chrome \(used to provide screen sharing for Google Chrome versions 34 – 71\), and you're running a more recent version of Google Chrome, Amazon Chime will bypass the extension and use the native Web API provided in the browser\.